 A learning environment is a place where students gain an education, both academically and non-academically.
 At the same time, career perception is the students' point of view, assessing things related to the accounting field.
-The feeling of happiness, sadness, or disappointment, which appears when students are in the learning process in the accounting field, is the definition of students' satisfaction.
-And students' intention to choose a career related to the accounting field is a primary intent of students to determine the career field which will be a future job.
+The feeling of happiness, sadness, or disappointment, which appears when students are in the learning process in the accounting field, is the definit 71 of students' satisfaction.
+And students' intention to choose a career related to the accounting field is a primary intent of students to determ 91 et the career field which will be a future job.